spacenate/clark-observer-hardware/README.md

 # Olark Observer Hardware
-USB Vendor class device implementation using V-USB on the ATtiny85
+USB Vendor class device implementation using V-USB on the ATtiny85.

+To accommodate a common-cathod RGB LED with PWM for each RGB channel, the following schematic should be adjusted as follows:
+USB D- to PB2, D+ to PB3, common cathode RGB LED with red to PB4, green to PB0, and blue to PB1

 ![Hardware schematic](schematic.png)